 PTSD is a recognized mental disability.
 Individuals who have been diagnosed and are being treated for it cannot be discriminated against as a result of their condition.
-Those who have not been officially diagnosed, and are not being treated, may find it impossible to function in the workplace.
+Conversely, those who have not been officially diagnosed, and are not being treated, may find it impossible to function in the workplace.

 What Is Post-Traumatic Stress Disorder?

-The brain manages psychological functions such as emotions, memory, panic response, sleep and many others through a fragile system of chemical signals in the central nervous system.
+The brain manages psychological functions such as emotions, memory, panic response, sleep and many others through an intricate system of chemical signals in the central nervous system (CNS).
 Exposure to trauma causes spikes in naturally occurring chemicals such as adrenaline.
-The “rush” that the brain uses as a defense mechanism during times of emergency can have similar effects as drugs like amphetamine or cocaine in the brain.
+The rush that a person feels during intense situations allows the brain to utilize its resources as a defense mechanism during times of emergency.
+This process can have similar effects as drugs like amphetamine or cocaine in the brain.

 This can lead to serious chemical imbalances that may last for years or even a lifetime.
-Some of the most common symptoms of PTSD include the following:
+Some of the most common symptoms of PTSD include:

 - Panic attacks